United States Regiments & Batteries > Wisconsin

 The 3rd Wisconsin Infantry Regiment lost 9 officers and 158 enlisted men killed or mortally wounded and 2 officers and 113 enlisted men to disease during the Civil War.
-It is honored by a monument at Gettysburg.
+A monument at Gettysburg to the 3rd Wisconsin was dedicated in 1888.

 1861 | |